Here is a collection of books I’ve read so far. I’ll keep updating as I add more books. Let me know if you have any recommendations!

 The 4 Disciplines of Execution – Chris McChesney

 This book is a great book when it comes to giving you a framework for making sure you’re moving the right needle.
 It goes into numerous examples of how the authors applied the 4 disciplines of execution.
 It shows it’s not as simple as it sounds, but once implemented properly it can really move a business forward.
 I will be going back to this book again as it’s one worth having in your toolkit.

-I will Teach you to be Rich – Ramit Sethi
+I Will Teach You to be Rich – Ramit Sethi

 Ramit Sethi is a captivating speaker and writer who is rough around the edges.
-I learned on how to set up my financial system properly and make my money work more for me.
+I learned how to set up my financial system properly and make my money work more for me.
 They were very simple actions that are great for anyone who wants to learn more about it or just wants to tune theirs a little more.
-I would suggest checking out his audio book as well.
+I would suggest checking out his audiobook as well.

 Start with Why – Simon Sinek

 I am a big fan of Simon Sinek and his ideas.
 This book taught me about the importance of starting with “why.”
 He shows how many businesses either prevail or lose their way once their why becomes more or less clear.
-There are thought provoking examples in this book.
+There are thought-provoking examples in this book.

 Total Recall My Unbelievably True Life Story – Arnold Schwarzenegger

 Arnold has lived a life like no other.
-From being successful as a bodybuilder to movie star and a politician there are tons of great life lessons in here.
+From being successful as a bodybuilder to a movie star and a politician there are tons of great life lessons here.
 I learned a lot about the kind of mindset it takes to be successful as well as the motivation and drive.
 The storytelling is so great that I didn’t want to stop reading.
 It was truly inspiring and I recommend getting the audiobook.
 One note on the audiobook is it isn’t read mostly by Arnold but another person who sounds very close to Arnold.